Giovanni Giolitti: Early life

 Giolitti was born at Mondovì, in Piedmont.
 His father Giovenale Giolitti had been working in the avvocatura dei poveri, an office assisting poor citizens in both civil and criminal cases.
 He died in 1843, a year after Giovanni was born.
 The family moved in the home of his mother Enrichetta Plochiù in Turin.

 His mother taught him to read and write; his education in the gymnasium San Francesco da Paola of Turin was marked by poor discipline and little commitment to study.
-He did not like mathematics and the study of Latin and Greek grammar, preferring the history and reading the novels of Walter Scott and Honoré de Balzac.
+He did not like mathematics and the study of Latin and Greek grammar, preferring history and reading the novels of Walter Scott and Honoré de Balzac.
 At sixteen he entered the University of Turin and, after three years, he earned a law degree in 1860.

 His uncle was a member of the Parliament of the Kingdom of Sardinia and a close friend of Michelangelo Castelli, the secretary of Camillo Benso di Cavour; however, Giolitti did not appear particularly interested in the Risorgimento and differently to many of his fellow students, he did not enlist to fight in the Italian Second War of Independence.

 Career in the public administration

 Giolitti pursued a career in public administration in the Ministry of Grace and Justice.
 That choice prevented him from participating in the decisive battles of the Risorgimento (the unification of Italy), for which his temperament was not suited anyway, but this lack of military experience would be held against him as long as the Risorgimento generation was active in politics.

-In 1869, Giolitti was appointed as chief secretary of the Central Tax Commission and moved to Florence.
+In 1869, Giolitti moved to Calabria and was appointed as chief secretary of the Central Tax Commission.
+He moved to Rome Italy in 1905.
 That year he married Rosa Sobrero and they would have seven children – Giovenale, Enrichetta, Lorenzo, Luisa, Federico, Maria and Giuseppe.
 In 1870, he moved to the Ministry of Finance, becoming a high official and working along with important members of the ruling Right, like Quintino Sella and Marco Minghetti.
-In the same year he married Rosa Sobrero, the niece of Ascanio Sobrero, a famous chemist, who discovered nitroglycerine.
+In the same year, he married Rosa Sobrero, the niece of Ascanio Sobrero, a famous chemist, who discovered nitroglycerine.

 In 1877, Giolitti was appointed to the Court of Audit and in 1882 to the Council of State.